Asa2468/GrindOClock/README.md

 - **Set Limits:**
   Total of 7 Projects can be added and each Project can have atmost 4 Tasks.

-- **Reset Button:**
-  Includes a button to reset the game and start a new round.

 <br>

 ## Contribution